K22: Career Transition Award from NIA

 - Residency: U.S. citizen or permanent resident at time of award.

-- Timing: Greater than 2 but less than 8 years of research experience post-Ph.D. at the time of application.
+- Timing: Up to 8 years of research experience post-Ph.D. at the time of application.

 - Disqualifying positions: You may NOT hold or have held an independent tenure-track or research faculty position or its equivalent.

 - Disqualifying grants: You may NOT currently be or have been a PI on a large research grant (R01, R29, DP2, P01, or equivalent).
 You may NOT hold or have held another NIH career development award (K01, K07, K08, K18, K23, K99, or equivalent).